realiotech/realio-network-docs/docs/03-validators/02-setup.md

 You should now see your validator in one of the Realio Network explorers.
 You are looking for the `bech32` encoded `operator address` starts with `realiovaloper`.
 It is another representation of your `<key_name>` that you have used to create this validator.

-To show the `operator address`, you can run
+To show the `operator address`, you can run:

 ```bash
 realio-networkd keys show <key_name> -a --bech val